Submission Period for Issue 11 opens April 1.

 4. Your work should include a cover letter, in which you should verify your age or that you are an undergraduate and include the name of your college or university, your field of study, and your year (sophomore, junior, etc.).
 Include the name(s) and genre of the piece(s) you’re submitting, as well as a mailing address, phone number, and an e-mail address.

 5. Submit your work via Submittable.
 Submitting to us is free.

 6. For fiction or creative nonfiction, including flash, submit up to 3 files, not to exceed 7500 words total per genre (flash should be up to 500 words each).
 For poetry, submit up to 5 poems.
+For digital storytelling, submit only one piece in the appropriate file format.
 You may submit work in more than one genre, but please do not send more than one piece or suite of fiction, one piece or suite of nonfiction, and one suite of poems per reading cycle.
 For more information, see the FAQ.

 7. After an initial screening, the editorial process of considering your work will take place during Hamline’s “Introduction to Literary Publishing: Runestone” course during the fall semester.
 You should hear from us via e-mail by December 1.
 Thank you for sending us your work!

 May I send Runestone 5 poems, 1 piece of creative nonfiction (CNF), and 1 piece of fiction?

 Yes, you may.
 This is a multiple submission.
 Just do not send 6 poems, 2 CNF pieces, and 2 stories.
 Our submission manager allows for up to 3 files in both Fiction and CNF, and 5 files in Poetry.